 - Try not to sneeze; it will cause undesired sinus pressure.
 If you must sneeze, keep your mouth open.

-- Eat only soft foods, always trying to chew on the opposite side of your mouth.
+- Eat only soft foods, always try to chew on the opposite side of your mouth.

-Slight bleeding from the nose in not uncommon for several days after surgery.
+Slight bleeding from the nose is not uncommon for several days after your sinus surgery.